|

 They’re 2 formulas (without

-child support and with
+child support

-child support) designed to produce a figure for spousal
+designed to produce a figure for spousal

 support in normal situations for support payors in situations